MicrosoftDocs/windowsserverdocs/Contributor-guide/git-steps-create-update-content.md

         git status

   Review the results to make sure the files listed are the ones you changed.
-If all the files look accurate, run:
+If ALL the files look accurate, run this command to add all of the files:

         git add .
         git commit –m "<comment>"

-   To add only the specific files you changed (for example, if git status reports changed files that you don't want to submit), run:
+   To add only the specific files (for example, if `git status` lists files that you don't want to submit), run:

         git add <file path>
         git commit –m "<comment>"